pakeke-constructor/umg-mod-monorepo/dimensions/initial_planning.md

 - if no entities exist in a dimension, what happens to the dimension?
     - we could add an option to automatically delete dimensions that dont contain any entities?
+- how do we detect if no entities exist in a dimension?
+    - perhaps the dimension mod could keep track of an entity count per dimension for us?
+(This is free, since we already keep track of entities moving dimensions)